dovecot/documentation/source/configuration_manual/resource_usage.rst

    mail_sort_max_read_count = 100

-This controls how many slow mail accesses sorting can perform before it fails: a NO [LIMIT] Requested sort would have taken too long The SORT reply is still returned, but it's likely not correct.
+This controls how many slow mail accesses sorting can perform before it fails with:
+``NO [LIMIT] Requested sort would have taken too long.`` The SORT reply is still returned, but it's likely not correct.

-..
-Exception:: Exception: With obox format SORT (ARRIVAL) will always return OK.
+As an exception with the obox format, ``SORT (ARRIVAL)`` will always return OK.
 When it reaches the limit, it starts getting the received-timestamps from the time the object was saved.
 This is commonly the same as the received-timestamp, but not always.

 .. code-block:: none